SafetyCulture

 Vice President Sales & Operations for Luxottica

 “Normally, they just saw the output of regional managers’ visits.
-This was the first time getting store staff on SafetyCulture platform to feed in information,” says Carl.
+This was the first time getting store staff on SafetyCulture to feed in information,” says Carl.
 “We always had intentions of going there, we just hadn’t figured out how to make it work.
 COVID-19 forced a quicker shift and we’ve seen really good adoption.”

 This also reduced the need for in-person visits, a big benefit to regional managers grappling with COVID-19 travel restrictions or managing stores in remote areas.
 Now, checks that used to take three to four hours are shorter and responsibility is shared between the store manager and regional manager.